gilcarmel/CarND-Advanced-Lane-Lines/README.md

 ### Generate a bird's-eye view
 #### [source code] (./lane_finder.py#L152-L199)
-Now we perform a perspective warp on the image from the previous step, to bring it into a bird's eye view that can be used to find the lane lines.
-OpenCV's cv2.getPerspectiveTransform() can generate such a transformation given a quadrilateral on the source image and its desired location on the destination image:
+Now we perform a perspective warp to bring the binary image into a bird's eye view that can be used to find the lane lines.
+OpenCV's cv2.getPerspectiveTransform() can generate this transformation given a quadrilateral designating a plane on the source image and its desired location on the destination image:

 | <img src="./writeup_images/frame_0610/source_warp.png" width="400"/>        | <img src="./writeup_images/frame_0610/07_top_down_with_quad.png" width="400"/>        |